Glossary

 Secondary infertility

-The inability of a couple which has successfully achieved pregnancy to achieve another.
-In other words: it refers to a couple which has one biological child but is unable to conceive another.
+The inability to conceive and carry a baby to term after one or more successful pregnancies.
+In other words: it refers to a couple that has one or more biological children. but is unable to conceive another.

 Septate uterus

 A uterus divided into right and left halves by a wall of tissue (septum).
-Women with a septate uterus have an increased chance of early pregnancy loss.
+Women with a septate uterus have an increased risk of early pregnancy loss.

 Sexually transmitted disease (STD)